Zuma's Revenge!

-Zuma's Revenge! is a tile-matching puzzle video game developed and published by PopCap Games.
-It was released for Microsoft Windows and Mac OS X on September 15, 2009, as a sequel to the earlier 2003 video game, Zuma, and was later ported to Windows Phone.
-It features high-definition graphics, new levels and 'power-ups,' several new features, as well as boss battles.
+Zuma's Revenge! is a 2009 tile-matching puzzle video game developed and published by PopCap Games.
+It was released for Microsoft Windows and Mac OS X, as a sequel to the earlier 2003 video game, Zuma, and was later ported to Windows Phone.

+Compared to its predecessor, Zuma's Revenge! features high-definition graphics, new levels and power-ups, several new features, as well as boss battles.
 A Nintendo DS version was introduced in February 2011 which features daily challenges, versus mode and achievements.
+The physical copy for the Xbox 360 includes two bonus titles: Bejeweled 3 and Feeding Frenzy 2.

+Upon release, the game received mostly positive reviews from critics, with many citing the boss battles and gags as the game's highlights, but the game did receive minor criticism for its similarity to the previous game.